GravityKit/GravityView/readme.txt

 = 2.0.12 on June 12, 2018 =

 * Fixed: On the Plugins page, "Update now" not working for GravityView Premium Plugins, Views & Extensions
+* Fixed: Always show that plugin updates are available, even if a license is expired

 = 2.0.11 on June 12, 2018 =